310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/minitalk/chiaki_2.md

             	{% bubble Chiaki surprised2 %}
               What!?
 Who told you!?

-              "chiaki was suuuper interesting this time~ puka, puka…♪"…?
+              "chiaki was reaaally interesting this time~ puka, puka…♪"…?
               {% endbubble %}
               {% bubble Chiaki frustrated %}
               That's absolutely Kanata, isn't it!?
 I thought you meant you heard from the juniors…?
 And what does he mean by "interesting," anyway!?